-Asian stocks follow Wall Street higher on trade optimism
+Global stocks higher on US-China trade optimism

 China has hit back by targeting about $120 billion in U.S. goods.

+Meanwhile, crude prices gained after Iranian officials reported two rockets struck an Iranian tanker traveling through the Red Sea off the Saudi coast.
+It came amid heightened tensions between Tehran and the United States.

-ENERGY: Benchmark U.S. crude rose 71 cents to $54.26 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude rose 74 cents to $54.29 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 96 cents on Thursday to close at $53.55.

-Brent crude, used to price international oils, advanced 89 cents to $59.99 per barrel in London.
+Brent crude, used to price international oils, rose 60 cents to $59.70 per barrel in London.
 It added 88 cents the previous session to $59.10.

+“The suggestion is that the missiles came from Saudi Arabia, which could represent an escalation in the region after a period of calm following the attack last month,” said Craig Erlam of Oanda in a report.